A self-supervised learning approach for denoising autoregressive models with additive noise: finite and infinite

 \section{Summary and discussion}

 In this paper, we present a novel self-supervised learning method in the context of time series denoising, to recover pure $S\alpha S$-AR model, $\alpha >1$, given samples from its additive noise-corrupted versions.
 The efficacy of our proposed learning method is demonstrated by comparing with other self-supervised methods in the literature on both finite- and infinite-variance models.
 In our simulation study, we consider a few different cases, with noise levels ranging from weakly impulsive to strongly impulsive.
 Moreover, the pure time series data are taken to be Gaussian as well as non-Gaussian in nature.
 For the non-Gaussian AR data, the simulation study considers data mildly non-Gaussian as well as extremely non-Gaussian in nature.
 We further pursue the case where the pure AR data contain large deviations by adding simulated impulsive noise to the USDPLN currency data and generating noise-corrupted samples, which are semi-synthetic in nature.
 The highlights of our method are that we do not need complete knowledge of the additive noise model and in addition, we do not require any additional data for the model to train.
 Therefore, our method performs considerably better than the baseline methods when the noise is strongly impulsive or when the pure time series data itself have extreme non-Gaussian nature.
-Also, it can be considered universal in the sense that the proposed methodology can be applied to other distribution models as long as the moments considered in our approach, exist.\\ As noted in \cite{Zulawinski2023a}, the motivation behind considering noise-corrupted AR models is rooted in the real data analyzed in the literature.
-The article \cite{Wylomanska2014} noted the presence of additive noise in the data related to condition monitoring.
-Recovering the pure vibration signal from the corrupted version is crucial for local damage detection.
-Further, the bibliographic positions \cite{Sarnaglia2010, Solci2019} found the presence of additive outliers in the data corresponding to the concentration of particulate matter and developed robust estimation methods to accommodate large observations in the data.\\ In the presence of strongly impulsive noise, estimation and identification problems, particularly the model order identification problem, can be difficult.
+Also, it can be considered universal in the sense that the proposed methodology can be applied to other distribution models as long as the moments considered in our approach, exist.\\ In the presence of strongly impulsive noise, estimation and identification problems can be difficult.